The highest value of educationWritten by Subby Szterszky

 If we return to our metaphorical pyramid, we find that each of the educational goals we’ve considered forms an integral part of its structure.
 However, the question remains: Which of them – if any – should be placed at its pinnacle?

 In the 1940s and 50s, psychologist Abraham Maslow developed a hierarchical model of human needs that has become familiar to educators, sociologists, and more recently, management trainers.
 Maslow’s model – represented as a pyramid – has five ascending layers of human needs, from basic to ultimate.

 At the lowest level are physiological needs: food, shelter and the like.
 Then come safety needs: health, financial security and so forth.
 Above that are the needs for love and belonging: family, friendship, intimacy.
 Moving upward, there are needs related to esteem: acceptance, respect, significance.
 And at the peak is self-actualization: the need of each person to realize his or her full potential.

-Maslow’s hierarchy has been widely criticized on a number of fronts, not least for its assumption that individualistic fulfillment is the highest goal in life.
+Maslow’s hierarchy has been criticized on a number of fronts, not least for its assumption that individualistic fulfillment is the highest goal in life.
 Less well-known, however, is the fact that Maslow himself later critiqued his own model as inadequate and revised it.

 Order and wonder

 Beyond self-actualization, Maslow came to recognize a need for self-transcendence, for finding ultimate meaning outside oneself via a sense of order and a sense of wonder.

 To be sure, Maslow the humanist wasn’t seeking to point people to the God of the Bible.
 And yet we may follow his lead, to a degree, as we search for a capstone to our pyramid of educational goals.